DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

 7. The GM might announce an *Epic Event*.
    - You'll draw 5 cards and for an unknown number of checks for all players.
-   - You and the other players will work together to pass the checks, with the added option of being able to sum cards.
+   - You and the other players will work together to pass the checks, with the added option of being able to sacrifice addional cards to increase your Mod by 1 for each card sacrificed.
    - If your character needs a rest to recharge their Energy Points or heal, this is played as an Epic event with either 3 cards for a short rest or 5 cards for a long rest.
 8. After a long rest, shuffle your discard pile back into your deck.
+   - If you run out of cards before you can rest, you may shuffle and always draw with the Lower Hand, making it harder to succeed.
+   - On a long rest, add the Jokers to your hand as Fate Cards if they aren't there already.
 9. If your group turns to violence to solve issues, the DM will announce the beginning of Combat, where you draw cards to determine turn order.
-   - You can move (up to `MISSING` on a grid, if present) and take up to 2 actions, in any order.
+   - You can move and take up to 2 actions, in any order.
+A second action is made with Lower Hand.
-   - The more actions you take, the harder they will be complete.
+   - Your movement is limited by the speed value on your character sheet, showing the |
+     maximum number of spaces you can move on a grid.
    - Your character sheet will give you optional actions take under Powers, but you can always try something new.
-   - If you get hit, you can expend a Fate card to avoid damage.
+   - If you get hit, you can expend a Fate card to avoid 1 damage.
    - Depending on the type of attack or amount of damage, you may get Stunned, Knocked Out, Blinded/Deafened or Entangled, and need to undo this effect
 10. Remember: having fun comes first.